alainchiasson/ansible-lscpu-example/inhouse/README.md

-# Ansible Collection - cervoevo.inhouse
+# Ansible Collection - alainchiasson.inhouse

 Documentation for the collection.